berkeleybop/berkeleybop.github.io/best_practice/index.md

    - ODK for ontology projects
    - kghub template for KG projects
 - use Markdown as default
-   - RST for Sphinx projects
+   - RST for Sphinx/Code projects
    - Google docs acceptable for initial brainstorming
    - Don't use Wikis (mediawiki, GitHub wiki)
    - Manage markdown docs as version control